piranha/keymage/README.md

 <script src="keymage.min.js"></script>
 ```

 There are no dependencies.
-TODO: make it possible to use library as an AMD
+TODO: make it possible to use the library as an AMD
 module.